 Advance Notice Procedures.
 Not less than ten nor more than 90 days before the date of every meeting of stockholders, the secretary must give to each stockholder entitled to vote at such meeting and to each stockholder not entitled to vote who is entitled to notice of the meeting, written or printed notice stating the time and place of the meeting.
 In the case of a special meeting or as otherwise may be required by any statute, such written notice must contain the purpose for which the meeting is called, either by mail, by presenting it to such stockholder personally, by leaving it at the stockholder s residence or usual place of business, by electronic transmission, or by any other means permitted by Maryland law.
-If mailed, such notice is deemed to be given when deposited in the United States mail addressed to the stockholder at the stockholder s address as it appears on the records of the corporation, with postage thereon prepaid.
-If transmitted electronically, such notice is deemed to be given when transmitted to the stockholder by an electronic transmission to any address or number of the stockholder at which the stockholder receives electronic transmissions.
-Legg Mason may give a single notice to all stockholders who share an address, which single notice will be effective as to any stockholder at such address, unless a stockholder objects to receiving such single notice or revokes a prior consent to receiving such single notice.
-Failure to give notice of any meeting to one or more stockholders, or any irregularity in such notice, will not affect the validity of any meeting fixed in accordance with this procedure or the validity of any proceedings at any such meeting.
+If mailed, such notice is deemed to be given when deposited in the United States mail addressed to the stockholder at the stockholder s address as it appears on the records of the stockholder receives electronic transmissions.
+Legg Mason may give a single notice to all stockholder such share an address, which single notice will be effective as to any stockholder at such address, unless a stockholder objects to receiving such single notice or revokes a prior consent to receiving such single notice.
+Failure to give notice of any meeting to one or more stockholders, or any irregularity in such notice, will not affect the validity of any meeting to one or more stockholders.